Garbage & Recycling

 - Tin food cans

 Carts should be placed at the curb, not in the street, for collection.
 Please be sure to leave at least three feet of space on either side of the cart.
-Carts should be removed from the front of residences or businesses within 24 hours after collection.
+Carts should not be placed in front of residences or businesses more than 24 hours in advance of the collection date.
+Additionally, carts should be removed from the front of residences or businesses within 24 hours after collection.

 Please read through the frequently asked questions to learn more information.